elycruz/edm-zf2/README.md

 edmzf2
 ===========================================
-Edm - The Extensible Data Management System

-The system is written with Zend Framework 2 and mysql for it's database (see elycruz/edm-db-mysql).
-Also the system will follow a TDD approach where we test first and write service and business process code later.

-More documentation coming soon.
+Edm - Extensible Data Management System, is a system written with Zend Framework 2, Mysql 5.6+, and Php 7.0+.
+The system is written with TDD approach and is designed to be developer centric.
+The system is currently in an alpha-refactor stage and will have it's upcoming features and functionality all documented in this repo (for now).

+### Requirements
+- Zend Framework 2+
+- Php 7.0+
+- Mysql 5.6+
+- Installed database from github repo 'elycruz/edm-db-mysql'.

+### Caveats
+- All development must be performed in a TDD format.

+#### Code rules:
+- No redeclaring of variables in same scope.
+- No methods or functions with more than 89 line length.
+- No classes with line length greater than 610.
+- Characters per line 89-144.

 ### Usage notes: